cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

     ....
 ```

-Relationships in Cloudify are explicit; a blueprint that contains no relationships will operate on all contained nodes simultaneously, regardless whether the node templates refer to each other via [intrinsic functions](../spec-intrinsic-functions).
-The fundamental relationship type in Cloudify is called `cloudify.relationships.depends_on`.
+Relationships in {{< param product_name >}} are explicit; a blueprint that contains no relationships will operate on all contained nodes simultaneously, regardless whether the node templates refer to each other via [intrinsic functions](../spec-intrinsic-functions).
+The fundamental relationship type in {{< param product_name >}} is called `cloudify.relationships.depends_on`.
 It (and other relationships derived from it) is used by built-in workflows such as [install](/working_with/workflows/built-in-workflows#the-install-workflow) for ordering of node instance evaluation, and in some cases executing code.

 Relationships are declared in individual node templates, and have a type and a target.
 If node `A` declares a `depends_on` relationship to node `B`, this conveys a sense of order to the built-in workflows.
 In the case of the `install` workflow, it means ‘process node B before node A’.
 In the case of the `uninstall` workflow it means ‘process node A before node B’.